-Use case 1 (UC1) refers to integrated traffic management with intermodality.
-It takes into consideration CCAM solutions intended to provide recommendations to balance demand and supply, optimize performance of the overall transport network, and support transport network recovery from accidents and planned and unplanned events.
-The solutions envisaged in this area of application take into account the traffic conditions (both real-time and predicted) to respond to a specific transport network scenario.
-In this light the concept addressed can be ascribed in the overall framework of those CCAM applications related to multimodal traffic management ecosystems and traffic orchestrators.
+Use case 1 (UC1) focusses on integrated traffic management with intermodality.
+It explores CCAM solutions designed to offer recommendations for balancing demand and supply, optimising the overall performance of the transport network and supporting network recovery after accidents and planned or unplanned events.
+The envisioned solutions consider real-time and predicted traffic conditions to respond to specific traffic network scenarios and fit into the broader framework of CCAM applications in multimodal traffic management ecosystems and traffic orchestrators.

 The Almelo use case focuses on improving traffic flow along an important logistics corridor and reducing the number of vehicles stopping at traffic lights.

 This will bring significant benefits to the sector because every time a truck stops at a traffic light, it generates considerable costs, both financially and in terms of emissions.
 A total of 27 intelligent traffic control systems (iTLCs) will be implemented to communicate with vehicles and road users in an effective, safe and platform-independent manner.
 This will bring information from traffic controllers to road users and vice versa.
 A particular focus will be on freight traffic, where truck drivers will receive information to adjust their speed and form convoys to get the green light at signalised intersections.

 Network-wide prioritisation of vehicles at signalised intersections will be introduced to ensure a seamless trip and support authorities in their transition to net-zero emissions in transport and improved public well-being.